-Eden loves hummus.
-She’s not quite 8 months old, so the fact that it’s a texture that she can easily lick off a spoon is probably most of the reason, but she will quite happily munch her way through a huge dollop of the stuff.
-As such, we’ve been eating a lot of it lately.
-Staring at the tub one day, inspiration struck, and I thought I’d try making hummus roasted cauliflower.
+My kids love hummus.
+They will quite happily munch their way through a huge dollop of the stuff.
+As such, we've been eating a lot of it lately.
+Staring at the tub one day, inspiration struck, and I thought I'd try making hummus roasted cauliflower.
 Best idea ever.

 It's pretty self-explanatory - cauliflower roasted in hummus.
 Roasted cauliflower is one of my favourite things anyway (I used to think I didn't like cauliflower until I tried it roasted - game changer!), but add a layer of crispy hummus, and it's even better!

 It's super simple to make.
 Roast the cauliflower for 20 minutes or so on its own first, then smear it with some hummus, and roast it again.
 You don't have to be remotely neat about it, as long as each piece of cauliflower has a good dollop.
 I found it easiest to use the back of a spoon.

 As it roasts, the hummus crisps up a bit, and the flavours intensify.
 Along with the yumminess of the roasted cauliflower itself, it was seriously good.
 The slightly charred bits on the tips of the florets are my favourite.